urwa/GoogleAppsScript/README.md

 ## HTMLFrom-GoogleSheets
 An independantly hosted HTML Form, to upload files to Google Drive and save responses + file url to Google Sheets.

+## Invoice-Generator
+Automatically generate multipage invoice from data in Google Spreadsheet by choosing client, time period and invoice number.

 -------------------------------------------------------------------------------------------------------------------------